avarghesein/avarghesein/Genesis (Wave2).md

     Now The Question Is,
     Who AM I (YOU)?

+    When The Soul is Etched or projected,
+    Into a Fixed Form Factor (Lower Realm),
+    It is termed as The Mind.
+    For Most,
+    Their Minds may never discern The Soul,
+    When it speaks.

+    Those who walk in the path of spirituality, Perceive The Soul as a Higher Self,
+    A Distinct Divine Presence.
+    And Unto The One (YOU),
+    Who has been Awakened,
+    It is Thyself.

     Though Chosen Souls may choose a Physical Form, (Only with the Consent of the Host Soul) to manifest, Usually there is a brief period of interval,